Cloud DNS FAQ

 What account number do I use to access the service?

 Customers should use their existing Cloud account number.

 What is the difference between US and UK Cloud DNS?

 The functionality is the same.
-The only difference is US and UK each have their own separate API endpoint:
+The only difference is that the US and the UK each have the following separate API endpoints:

 - US =

 - UK =

 Features and functionality

 What DNS management operations does the Cloud DNS API support?